 Before you can sell a house with a mortgage, there are certain requirements you must meet.
 First, your mortgage is a legal obligation, so you must satisfy it if you sell the house.
 In other words, you can’t sell the house and not pay off the mortgage.
 You must clear up any liens on the property before you sell.

-Get A Payoff Quote
+1. Get A Payoff Quote

-Your first step to selling a house with a mortgage is to get a payoff quote.
+The first step to selling a house with a mortgage is to get a payoff quote.
 This will tell you how much you must pay your lender to satisfy your mortgage agreement and release the lien.

-Determine Home Equity
+2. Determine Home Equity

 Home Investment Equity

-First, Repay Your Mortgage Lender
+4. Repay Your Mortgage Lender

-Your first order of business when you sell your house is to pay off your mortgage lender.
-They have first lien position on your home and get paid first.
-Make sure you have an accurate payoff quote and follow up to satisfy the debt in full.
+Once you know how much you owe and your home sale has gone through, you’ll need to pay off your mortgage lender.
+Your primary mortgage lender has the first lien position on your home and therefore gets paid first.
+Make sure you have an accurate payoff quote and follow up to satisfy the debt.

 If there are remaining days of unpaid interest, make sure you pay them as quickly as possible to pay your loan off in full.